postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

         Looks like LightGBM did better with default hyperparameters.
 It's automatically deployed and will be used for inference.

-4. Infer a few data point in real time:
+4. Infer a few data points in real time:

     === "SQL"
         ```postgresql